atc0005/safelinks/README.md

 1. Copy the applicable binaries to whatever systems needs to run them so that they can be deployed

+**NOTE**: Depending on which `Makefile` recipe you use the generated binary may be compressed and have an `xz` extension.
+If so, you should decompress the binary first before deploying it (e.g., `xz -d usl-linux-amd64.xz`).

 ### Using release binaries

 1. Download the [latest release][repo-url] binaries
+1. Decompress binaries
+   - e.g., `xz -d usl-linux-amd64.xz`
 1. Copy the applicable binaries to whatever systems needs to run them so that they can be deployed

+**NOTE**:

+DEB and RPM packages are provided as an alternative to manually deploying binaries.

 ### Deployment